 Step 8: Develop a Strategy

 Create a comprehensive plan to address any gaps identified in your audit.
 Set clear goals, timelines, and responsibilities.
 Ensure that everyone involved in the project knows what they need to do and when.
-A well-structured strategy will guide your organization toward full compliance and prevent costly delays.
+A well-structured strategy is essential for achieving ADA Title II compliance and avoiding costly delays.
 Include a publicly available accessibility statement on your site that documents your efforts and provides contact information for users who encounter barriers.

 Step 9: Implement Regular Monitoring and Reporting